KyleKing/recipes/docs/meals/sweet_potato_gnocchi.md

 - Scrub the sweet potato, then cook in an Instant Pot on high pressure and low temperature for 15 min.
 Quick release after at least 5 min
 - Peel and mash the soft potato in a medium bowl
 - Mix with the ricotta cheese, 3/4 cup flour, salt and pepper.
 Gently mix until a dough like texture.
-If sticking to the sides, add additional flour, 1 tbsp at a time
+If sticking to the sides, add additional flour, 1 Tbsp at a time
 - Bring a gallon of water to boil over high heat
 - Lightly flour a large cutting board.
 Gently knead the dough by flattening with your palms than folding the dough in the perpendicular direction rotating 90 degrees each time
 - Divide the dough into three equal pieces; gently roll each into a ball then into a log roughly 12 in x 1 in diameter